bioidiap/bob.extension/doc/cpp_api.rst

    Catches exceptions of any kind, adds the ``message`` in case an unknown exception is caught, and returns with the given error return (which is usually 0 for normal functions or -1 for constructors and setter functions).
    This macro should be used when binding a member function of a class, for binding stand-alone functions, please use :c:macro:`BOB_CATCH_FUNCTION`.

+.. c:macro:: PyBob_NumberCheck(o)

+   Checks if the given object ``o`` is a number, i.e., an int, a long, a float or a complex.

 After including the above mentioned header, we also re-define the functions :c:func:`PyInt_Check`, :c:func:` PyInt_AS_LONG`, :c:func:`PyString_Check` and :c:func:`PyString_AS_STRING` (which don't exist in the bindings for Python3) so that they can be used in bindings for both Python2 and Python3.